Practice Areas Spinal Cord InjuriesRequest a Free Consultation

 Injuries of this nature can be incurred in a variety of circumstances, such as the following:

-Such injuries can sever or partially sever the spinal cord, fracture vertebrae that protrude into the spinal cord itself, injure peripheral nerves or damage neural pathways that relay nerve signals through the spinal cord.
-These types of injuries can vary in their severity and can result in complete recovery to partial recovery or paralysis.
-Additional symptoms such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, and sexual dysfunction may also develop.
-Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections and bedsores.
+Additional symptoms — such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, or sexual dysfunction — may also develop.
+Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections, and bedsores.
 Special equipment and accommodations may become necessary for day-to-day living.